Frequently Asked Questions

 Are there requirements or timelines for funding recipients?

-There are no requirements or timelines for implementation once funding is given.
-This Challenge is not meant to be a partnership, incubator, or accelerator program.
+There are no requirements or timelines for implementation after finalists receive funding.
+This Challenge is not an incubator or accelerator program.